Future Science Prize

 - original and passed the trial of time

-- completed mainly in the Greater China region (including Mainland China, Hong Kong, Macao, and Taiwan).
-There is no restriction on the nationalities of the nominees).
+- completed mainly in the Mainland of China, Hong Kong, Macao, or Taiwan.
+There is no restriction on the nationalities of the nominees.

 The Future Science Prize is a $1 million award, given to annual winners of Life Science Prize, Physical Science Prize, and the Mathematics and Computer Science Prize.